ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

 # The End-to-End System for Generating Code from Natural Language Instructions

  For using our system, run the UseSystem.py file in the main directory.
+ *Before running the system, make sure to install the required packages by running the following command: `pip install -r requirements.txt`*
  The system supports:
 1. Generating code from natural language instructions
    1. Generating BP code from a requirements document (Please look at the examples in [RequirementDocs](src/BP_code_generation/RequirementDocs))